Psalm 81 – Gathering God’s People to Listen and Obey

 f.
 So I gave them over to their own stubborn heart: This was God’s judgment against His unbelieving people – to give them over to their own stubborn heart, to walk in their own counsels.
 One of the greatest judgments God can bring is to simply leave us alone to our own stubbornness and foolishness.

 i.
-“I left them as a ship without a rudder; as a horse without reins, to go whither they would, and do what they would.”
+John Trapp thought it was as if God had “left them as a ship without a rudder; as a horse without reins, to go whither they would, and do what they would.”
 (Trapp)

 iii.
 “When we see men enabled, by wealth and power, to accomplish the inordinate desires of their hearts, and carry their worldly schemes into execution, without meeting any obstructions in their way, we are apt to envy their felicity; whereas such prosperity in wickedness is the surest mark of divine displeasure, the heaviest punishment of disobedience, both in individuals and communities.”
 (Horne)